 Acknowledgements

+Shelton, Newbold and Woodcock contributed equally to the writing of this manuscript.
 The scheme would like to thank all its members who have provided honey samples since 2018 and continue to show enthusiasm for its results.
 Thanks to the BBKA and BFA for ongoing support and early stakeholder engagement.
 Special thanks to Ged Marshal for advice and help in producing training videos.
 This research was funded by the Natural Environment Research Council (NERC) and the Biotechnology and Biological Sciences Research Council (BBSRC) joint research programs NE/N018125/1 LTS-M ASSIST—Achieving Sustainable Agricultural Systems (www.assist.ceh.ac.uk) and NE/ W005050/1 AgZero+: Towards sustainable, climate-neutral farming.

 References